Zechariah 14 Fulfilled–including the splitting of the Mount of Olives!

 Fulfilled!
 Zechariah 14:4-5 Commentary: The Mount of Olives was literally split in Two from East to West by a Road in the First Century.

-And indeed it was and is!
-The Mt. of Olives was, in fact, split down the middle by a Roman road that formed a valley through the middle of the mountain in the first century.
-Above is a photograph of the Mount of Olives taken a little over a hundred years ago showing the Mount of Olives split in two by a road.
-During the first century, this road pictured above did, in fact, split the Mount of Olives in two to the north and south.
+The Mt. of Olives is and was cut threw the middle by a first century Roman road that formed what looks like a valley through the middle of the mountain.
+The photograph above of the Mount of Olives was taken a little over a hundred years ago.
+This photo clearly shows the Mount of Olives split through the middle by a road.
+This road splitting the mount of Olives in two from north to south dates back at least to the first century.

 Fulfilled!
 Zechariah 14:4-5 Commentary: The Christians of Jerusalem most likely passed through the Mt. of Olives on Their Way to Pella in Fulfillment of Zechariah 14:4-5.

 The most logical path to Pella would have been to travel directly east over the Mt. of Olives until hitting the Jordan River.
 The Jordan serves as a much-needed water supply for thirsty travelers in addition to an accurate guide north to Pella.
-These Jewish Christians would have also benefited from traveling directly east to this river, rather than northeast, so as to search the entire river for any possible dry or shallow parts in which to cross.
+These Jewish Christians would have also benefited from traveling directly east to this river, rather than northeast, so as to have an accessible water supply as well as to most thoroughly search the entire river for any possible dry or shallow parts in which to cross.

 Fulfilled!
 Zechariah 14:4-5 Commentary: Did Jesus stand on the Mt. of Olives at the Start of the Jewish War?